Earthquakes on March 22, 2026

 2026-03-22 2026-03-22 23:50:52 UTC | 2.0md | 6 km WNW of Tiptonville, Tennessee 36.409°, -89.534° | 10.5 km | - | - | - | ✓ Reviewed | USGS → |

-Reports of a magnitude 2.0 earthquake 6 km WNW of Tiptonville, Tennessee came in on March 22, 2026 at 23:50 UTC.
-At a depth of 10.5 km, the event was shallow crustal.
-Coordinates: 36.409°, -89.534°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+March 22, 2026 brought a magnitude 2.0 earthquake 6 km WNW of Tiptonville, Tennessee, logged at 23:50 UTC.
+This was a shallow crustal earthquake, focused at 10.5 km depth.
+Geolocation places the event at 36.409°N, -89.534°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data. | ||||||||

 2026-03-22 2026-03-22 23:21:05 UTC | 2.3ml | 25 km ESE of Skwentna, Alaska 61.901°, -150.949° | 10.4 km | 1 | - | - | ✓ Reviewed | USGS → |

-A magnitude 2.3 seismic event took place 25 km ESE of Skwentna, Alaska on March 22, 2026 at 23:21 UTC.
+A magnitude 2.3 earthquake was recorded 25 km ESE of Skwentna, Alaska on March 22, 2026 at 23:21 UTC.
 Coming 1 hours after a magnitude 3.7 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-The event originated approximately 10.4 km below the surface, classifying it as shallow crustal.
+At a depth of 10.4 km, the event was shallow crustal.
 Coordinates: 61.901°, -150.949°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data. | ||||||||

 2026-03-22 2026-03-22 23:17:41 UTC | 3.7ml | 121 km NW of False Pass, Alaska 55.522°, -164.914° | 150.5 km | - | - | - | ✓ Reviewed | USGS → |

-Reports of a magnitude 3.7 earthquake 121 km NW of False Pass, Alaska came in on March 22, 2026 at 23:17 UTC.
+A magnitude 3.7 earthquake was recorded 121 km NW of False Pass, Alaska on March 22, 2026 at 23:17 UTC.
 At a depth of 150.5 km, the event was intermediate depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-The epicenter is at 55.522°, -164.914°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 55.522°N, -164.914°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.7 event page for the full report, ShakeMap, and citizen-reported intensity data. | ||||||||

-2026-03-22 2026-03-22 23:15:21 UTC | 3.6mb | 258 km WSW of Adak, Alaska 51.380°, 179.714° | 57.0 km | - | II | - | ✓ Reviewed | USGS → |
+2026-03-22 2026-03-22 23:15:21 UTC | 3.8mb | 261 km WSW of Adak, Alaska 51.393°, 179.675° | 59.8 km | - | II | - | ✓ Reviewed | USGS → |

-March 22, 2026 brought a magnitude 3.6 earthquake 258 km WSW of Adak, Alaska, logged at 23:15 UTC.
-Peak ground motion corresponded to MMI 2.5, classified as weak shaking.
-This was a shallow crustal earthquake, focused at 57.0 km depth.
-Coordinates: 51.380°, 179.714°.
+Reports of a magnitude 3.8 earthquake 261 km WSW of Adak, Alaska came in on March 22, 2026 at 23:15 UTC.
+Maximum shaking intensity peaked at MMI 2.5 (weak).
+At a depth of 59.8 km, the event was shallow crustal.
+The epicenter is at 51.393°, 179.675°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
-See the M3.6 event page for the full report, ShakeMap, and citizen-reported intensity data. | ||||||||
+See the M3.8 event page for the full report, ShakeMap, and citizen-reported intensity data. | ||||||||

 2026-03-22 2026-03-22 23:11:18 UTC | 2.1ml | 85 km SSE of Pope-Vannoy Landing, Alaska 58.919°, -153.672° | 5.0 km | - | - | - | ✓ Reviewed | USGS → |

-March 22, 2026 brought a magnitude 2.1 earthquake 85 km SSE of Pope-Vannoy Landing, Alaska, logged at 23:11 UTC.
-Coming 11 hours after a magnitude 2.2 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-This was a shallow crustal earthquake, focused at 5.0 km depth.
-Coordinates: 58.919°, -153.672°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+A magnitude 2.1 earthquake was recorded 85 km SSE of Pope-Vannoy Landing, Alaska on March 22, 2026 at 23:11 UTC.
+This event falls inside the aftershock decay of a nearby magnitude 2.2 earthquake that occurred about 11 hours earlier.
+At a depth of 5.0 km, the event was shallow crustal.
+Geolocation places the event at 58.919°N, -153.672°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data. | ||||||||

 2026-03-22 2026-03-22 23:03:13 UTC | 4.1mb | Fiji region -20.976°, -178.281° | 517.2 km | - | - | - | ✓ Reviewed | USGS → |

-A magnitude 4.1 seismic event took place in the Fiji region on March 22, 2026 at 23:03 UTC.
+March 22, 2026 brought a magnitude 4.1 earthquake in the Fiji region, logged at 23:03 UTC.
 At 517.2 km, this deep-focus earthquake originated far below the brittle crust, deep inside the mantle.
-The epicenter is at -20.976°, -178.281°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at -20.976°N, -178.281°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.1 event page for the full report, ShakeMap, and citizen-reported intensity data. | ||||||||

 2026-03-22 2026-03-22 22:59:04 UTC | 3.7ml | 21 km ESE of Skwentna, Alaska 61.938°, -151.012° | 2.4 km | 1 | IV | - | ✓ Reviewed | USGS → |

-A magnitude 3.7 seismic event took place 21 km ESE of Skwentna, Alaska on March 22, 2026 at 22:59 UTC.
-On the Modified Mercalli scale, shaking reached 4.4 — considered moderate.
+Seismographs logged a magnitude 3.7 earthquake 21 km ESE of Skwentna, Alaska with origin time 22:59 UTC on March 22, 2026.
+Peak ground motion corresponded to MMI 4.4, classified as moderate shaking.
 At a depth of just 2.4 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-Geolocation places the event at 61.938°N, -151.012°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 61.938°, -151.012°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.7 event page for the full report, ShakeMap, and citizen-reported intensity data. | ||||||||

 2026-03-22 2026-03-22 22:58:11 UTC | 2.1ml | 12 km ENE of Fox, Alaska 64.998°, -147.368° | 5.9 km | - | - | - | ✓ Reviewed | USGS → |

-On March 22, 2026 at 22:58 UTC, a magnitude 2.1 earthquake struck 12 km ENE of Fox, Alaska.
-The hypocenter lay at 5.9 km, placing this in the shallow crustal category.
-The epicenter is at 64.998°, -147.368°.
+Seismographs logged a magnitude 2.1 earthquake 12 km ENE of Fox, Alaska with origin time 22:58 UTC on March 22, 2026.
+The event originated approximately 5.9 km below the surface, classifying it as shallow crustal.
+Coordinates: 64.998°, -147.368°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data. | ||||||||

 2026-03-22 2026-03-22 22:38:15 UTC | 2.0ml | 88 km SSE of Pope-Vannoy Landing, Alaska 58.898°, -153.637° | 9.7 km | - | - | - | ✓ Reviewed | USGS → |

-March 22, 2026 brought a magnitude 2.0 earthquake 88 km SSE of Pope-Vannoy Landing, Alaska, logged at 22:38 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 2.2 earthquake that occurred about 11 hours earlier.
-This was a shallow crustal earthquake, focused at 9.7 km depth.
-Geolocation places the event at 58.898°N, -153.637°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+A magnitude 2.0 earthquake was recorded 88 km SSE of Pope-Vannoy Landing, Alaska on March 22, 2026 at 22:38 UTC.
+It arrived roughly 11 hours after a larger magnitude 2.2 mainshock in the same 20 km area, placing it within the typical aftershock window.
+At a depth of 9.7 km, the event was shallow crustal.
+The epicenter is at 58.898°, -153.637°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data. | ||||||||

 2026-03-22 2026-03-22 22:26:14 UTC | 5.9mww | 110 km ENE of Hihifo, Tonga -15.631°, -172.818° | 13.0 km | - | IV | green | ✓ Reviewed | USGS → |